World Water Day – Nature for Water – March 22 & 24

 This year’s World Water Day theme, ‘Nature for Water,’ focuses on nature-based solutions to water challenges.
 According to UNESCO (2018), 1.9 billion people live in water-scarce areas.
 Most recently, Cape Town, South Africa, has been in the news for the countdown to “Day Zero” the day they shut off the public supply of water due to scarcity.
 Challenges like water scarcity, demand, and pollution can be mitigated with nature-based solutions like planting, water harvesting, and watershed restoration.

 The community of Silver City already has individuals working with nature-based solutions to water challenges, and the Silver City Watershed Keepers would like to spend this World Water Day getting the public involved with these solutions.

 Saturday, March 24, 9am- 12pm at the Silver City Visitors Center, the Silver City Watershed Keepers will hold a day of service surrounding the theme “Nature for Water.”
 Participants will meet at 9am at the Silver City Visitors Center and will have the choice of three workshop groups.
 Participants interested in learning how to plant native plants will work with Stream Dynamics and Lone Mountain Natives; those interested in Water Quality Monitoring will work Aldo Leopold Charter School Eco-Monitoring Crew to conduct water quality sampling of San Vicente Creek; and those interested in cleaning up the watershed will work with the Community Service Building youth group.
-All projects will end at 11:20 and those who wish to participate in a free yoga class in Big Ditch Park are encouraged to stay.
+All projects will end by noon.

 Workshops are free, but please bring water, sunscreen, gloves, or any other materials you might need for the morning.